 The Benefits of 11-Hydroxy-THC

-- Cannabis edibles last longer: For one thing, edibles have longer-lasting effects.
+- Edibles last longer: For one thing, edibles have longer-lasting effects.
 While they take longer to start working—typically 60–120 minutes as opposed to 10–15 minutes with smoking—they can last much longer.
-A cannabis edible high usually lasts six to eight hours, while the high from smoking only lasts around two or three hours.
+A edible usually lasts six to eight hours, while the effects from smoking only lasts around two or three hours.
 For patients with medical conditions like chronic pain, anxiety or depression, it can be especially helpful to have a long- lasting medicine that doesn’t require medicating over and over again throughout the day.

-- Marijuana-infused foods are more sedative and psychoactive: Folks have noted that the effects of edibles are slightly more sedative than when they smoke cannabis.
+- THC-infused foods may be more of a sedative: Folks have noted that the effects of edibles are slightly more sedative than when they smoke hemp flower.
 This can make edibles a great choice for conditions like insomnia.
 A dose taken a few hours before bedtime can lead to a strong sense of sleepiness when it’s time for bed.
 Since it’s also long-lasting, the sedation can continue all the way through the night, fading just in time for morning.

 How to avoid consuming too much 11-hydroxy-THC